Hawthorn Books: A New Direction

 However, some time prior to December 1964, Mr. Giniger resigned as President and a director of Hawthorn Books.
 He was planning to establishing a new publishing company and was looking to possibly buy an English publishing house.
 After Giniger had resigned from the firm, Prentice‐Hall sold its subsidiary to Fred Kerner, a former editor of Hawthorn Books and later executive editor of Fawcett Publications.
 The purchase price was reported to be $1.5 million.
 At the time of the sale to Mr. Kerner, Gerald MacGregor continued to stay on with the firm as Vice President and General Manager.

 Then, in 1965, W. Clement Stone, an influential business man, philanthropist and self-help writer, became Chairman of the Board of Hawthorn Books.
 Stone intended to use the publishing company as a vehicle to supplement his magazine Success Unlimited.

 The End of an Era And a New Beginning for the Company

 In 1967 Hawthorn Books was sold to the Clement Stone interests, and again sold in 1977 to W. H. Allen.
 Hawthorn Books finally closed in 1977, but its publishing assets were bought by E. P. Dutton.
-The company was eventually bought and re-branded into Hawthorn Publishers in 2019, marking a new chapter while continuing its legacy in publishing.
-Our work at Hawthorn Publishers is built around our principles.
-We are dedicated to doing everything in the publication process to the highest standard.
-Our group thinks that each author's story is special and deserves to be treated with consideration and respect.
+The company was eventually bought and re-branded into Hawthorn Publishers in 2019.